noevazz/tictactoe_python/README.md

 ## Current features

-- Play 1 vs 1 (1 vs PC is in progress)
+- Play 1 vs 1
+- PC vs You

 ## Running the code